openhab/openhab-addons/bundles/org.openhab.binding.souliss/README.md

 The easiest way is start with a simple example to control an ON/OFF light (though a relay).
 You can go to project [Souliss](https://github.com/souliss/souliss), see a lot of examples sketches: [Souliss examples](https://github.com/souliss/souliss/tree/friariello/examples)

-## Binding Configuration

-This binding does not require any special configuration.

 ## Discovery